Feature #1448

 http://www.redmine.org/projects/redmine/wiki/Plugin_List#Tagging-plugin

-Updated by Aleksey Zapparov about 1 month ago
+Updated by Aleksey Zapparov over 12 years ago

 That list of plugins is little bit outdated.
 The new one is http://www.redmine.org/plugins